Collab4exaNBody/doc_exaNBody/sources/AlgorithmPatterns.rst

 Asynchronous parallel execution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the following example, we are still using the simplest version of `block_parallel_for`.
-Optional parameters can be added to control asynchronicity or even disable execution on the `GPU`.
+In the following example, we are still using the simplest version of `block_parallel_for`, but we want to trigger parallel execution asynchrounsly (running in the background), and explicitly wait for completion later on.
+To this end, we capture object returned by block_parallel_for, of type ParallelExecutionWrapper, to handle its synchronization manually.
+When this object is not captured in a variable, it is therefor destructed right after termination of block_parallel_for, which has the side effect of launching and waiting for the completion of created parallel operation.

 .. code-block:: cpp